Frozen Cucumbers? Yes!

 Cucumber water is a luxury, so we enjoy it only when there’s an abundant harvest.
 Otherwise it could be wasteful because after a day and a half, it’s time to toss the batch into the compost and start a new one.

-That’s our large, very handy dispensing urn in the photo below.
-You can see the ice well in the base, which typically helps to keep the cuke water cool enough to last for a full 36 hours.
-We make it in the morning, adding ice to the base once during the day and again at bedtime, then it’s good through most of the next day.
+We make special cucumber water it in the morning, adding ice to the base once during the day and again at bedtime, then it’s good through most of the next day.
 Or we drain the water into a pitcher at day’s end and keep that in the fridge, ready for fresh water in the morning before we make a new batch for the day.

 Having this dispenser on the counter with cool cucumbers and other treats floating in it for gentle flavor helps everyone remember to drink plenty of water.
 So highly recommend this or some kind of dispensing pitcher.

-Most of the pitchers you can buy with the fruit well in them, are too small for our family of four, but it you have a smaller family, or just want to start with a smaller pitcher than our 2 gallon beverage dispenser, you might try one of these.
+Most of the pitchers you can buy with the fruit well in them, are too small for our family of four.
+We drink a lot of water throughout the day, plus we work from home, which means we’re drinking it all throughout the day and night. but it you have a smaller family, or just want to start with a smaller pitcher than our 2 gallon beverage dispenser, you might try one of these 2.9 Qt pitchers.

 We use our 2 gallon beverage dispenser all summer, plus it’s great for company.
-For that we make herbal iced tea lightly sweetened with maple syrup and add frozen fruit to float for flavor and garnish.
+We alternate between the fresh cucumber water, citrus fruit slices and herbal iced tea, lightly sweetened with maple syrup or stevia, and add frozen fruit to float for flavor and garnish.

 Okay!
 So on to frozen cucumbers!